astronomer/docs/learn/airflow-kafka.md

     }
     ```

-4. Click Save.
+4. Click **Save**.

 5. Create a second new connection.

 6. Name your second connection `kafka_listener` and select the `Apache Kafka` connection type.
-Provide the same details as you did in Step 2.3, but set the `group.id` to `"group_2"`.
-Having a second connection with a different `group.id` is necessary because the DAGs in this tutorial will have two consuming tasks which consume messages from the same Kafka topic.
+Provide the same details as you did in Step 2, but set the `group.id` to `group_2`.
+You must have a second connection with a different `group.id` because the DAGs in this tutorial have two consuming tasks that consume messages from the same Kafka topic.
 Learn more in [Kafka's Consumer Configs documentation](https://kafka.apache.org/documentation/#consumerconfigs).

-7. Click Save.
+7. Click **Save**.

 ## Step 3: Create a DAG with a producer and a consumer task